HailToDodongo/tiny3d/docs/modelOpt.md

 ================================= Total: 18608b
 ```
 In total a reduction of ~45.5%!<br>
-Which ofc has the nice side-effect of making other things faster as the memory-bus is less busy.<br>
+Which ofc has the nice side effect of making other things faster as the memory-bus is less busy.<br>

 In terms of RSP performance of the ucode itself, strips in this model saved 1650us.<br>
-As the time of writing, bringing it down to 8807us of RSP time.<br>
+At the time of writing, bringing it down to 8807us of RSP time.<br>
-Note there the are more factors involved to it, so RSP time saved may differ a bit depending on the scene.<br>
+Note that there are more factors involved to it, so RSP time saved may differ a bit depending on the scene.<br>

 ## Materials